Beyond Discriminant Patterns: On the Robustness of Decision Rule Ensembles: Methodology

 In rule generating algorithm we apply Laplace or M-estimate~\cite{cestnik1990estimating} to measure the quality of discriminant patterns.
 We define the following quality measure:

-where $p$, $n$ denote the positive and negative samples that are covered by the rule, $\lambda$ is scale parameter.
-By replacing $\varphi(r)$ in Algorithm~\ref{al:alg1} with Equation~(\ref{eq:qmbeta}), we encourage the algorithm to use rules that can maximize the discriminant patterns as well as considering the variant penalties.
+where $p$, $n$ denote the positive and negative samples that are covered by the rule, and $\lambda$ is scale parameter.
+By replacing $\varphi(r)$ in the original algorithm with Equation~(\ref{eq:qmbeta}), we encourage the algorithm to use rules that can maximize the discriminant patterns and consider the variant penalties.

-Here we recall Example 1 to explain the search process based on Equation~(\ref{eq:qmbeta}): in the search process, we equally bin \cite{meeng2021for} the feature values.
-Suppose, e.g., we got base rule $r =$ `$x_2 > 0$ and $x_2 < 1$', then we compute the quality of this rule using Equation~(\ref{eq:qmbeta}).
-The highest quality rules are kept in the beam for the next level of search.
+To explain the search process based on Equation~(\ref{eq:qmbeta}), recall Example 1: in the search process, we treat numeric descriptors with the \texttt{lbca} discretization method from~\cite{meeng2021for}, using 8 equal-width bins.
+Suppose, e.g., we have base rule $r =$ `$x_2 > 0$ and $x_2 < 1$', then we compute the quality of this rule using Equation~(\ref{eq:qmbeta}).
+The highest quality rules are kept in the beam for the next search level.
 In the next iteration, we enumerate all the features again.
-Because the use of the regularization term, in Example 1, the quality of rules including $X_2$ are penalized, so that the algorithm are keen to construct rules with $X_1$.
+Because the use of the regularization term, in Example 1, the quality of rules including $X_2$ are penalized, so that the algorithm is keen to construct rules with $X_1$.
 Then the top rule returned by the beam search algorithm is passed to `RuleEnsemble()' in each boosting step.
+Please refer to the Appendix~\ref{app:ifd} for more details of our algorithms.